sceballocharp/pyBEHAVIOR/README.md

 # pyBEHAVIOR

-Python/Tkinter acquisition interface behavioral experiments.
+Python/Tkinter acquisition interface for behavioral experiments.
 It is designed to run closed-loop mouse behavior sessions with NI-DAQ acquisition, IR-fork or lick-triggered trial detection, calibrated sound playback, reward pulses, live plotting, trial logging, and NWB export.

 The app is a Python counterpart to the local MATLAB BASIL acquisition tools, while keeping the session workflow visible and editable from a single GUI.